 There was also a call for vaping to be made lawful in offices and other indoor space; a move that would circumvent the local legislation.

-Despite the current law, which forbids vape companies to state that vaping is less harmful than tobacco smoking, there is a move by the All-Party Parliamentary Group for Vaping (APPGV) to make the statement run, and thereby acknowledge publicly that vaping is not as risky to our health as is smoking.
+Despite the current law, which forbids vape companies to state that vaping is less harmful than tobacco smoking, there is a move by the All-Party Parliamentary Group for Vaping (APPGV) to make the statement run, and thereby announce publicly that vaping is not as risky to our health as is smoking.
+There has however been an acknowledgment by the NHS that e-cigarettes are around 95% safer than smoking.

 Other public areas such as universities and museums are targeted by the APPGV.